THE GOD DELUSION

 Some religious leaders responded to Dawkins’ attacks with defensive maneuvers.
 In my view, we should be about the business of promoting peace, joy, love, forgiveness, reconciliation and other virtues.
 New narratives perpetuating life-affirming memes must combat destructive viruses in all media outlets and sacred places.
 Destructive religious memes invade vulnerable minds.

 Religious leaders may be challenged to provide evidence that their faith transforms people in ways deemed virtuous in the canons of many faiths.
 Religious violence must be publicly condemned and disavowed.
-Religious leaders need to leave their seminaries and churches to reveal God at work in the redemption of humanity rather than contributing to religious divides or worse.
+Religious leaders need to graduate from their seminaries ready to reveal God at work in the redemption of humanity rather than contributing to religious divides or worse.

 Reference this post in APA style